rodlukas/UP-admin/README.md

 ### Testing

-Various tests of the app can be executed, e.g. test the API for clients:
+Various tests of the app can be executed, e.g. test of the API for clients:

 ```bash
 python manage.py behave --stage=api --tags=clients